fetchai/ledger/docs/source/vm/index.rst

 Branching and looping
 ---------------------
-Next, let's loops and branches.
+Next, let's look at loops and branches.
 While the VM does not support system arguments natively, `example_01_basic_vm` implements support for system arguments.
 Making loops in the Fetch VM is easy and below we show how one can iterate over all passed system arguments:

 .. literalinclude:: ../../../libs/vm/examples/01_basic_vm/scripts/using_system_args.fetch